Wills, Trusts & Probate

 Frequently Asked Questions About Estate Administration in Moraga

-An executor is named in a will to manage the estate according to the decedent’s instructions.
-An administrator is appointed by the court when there is no will or the named executor cannot serve.
-Both roles involve similar duties but differ in how they are designated and authorized by the court.
+An executor is the person named in a will to carry out the decedent’s wishes and manage the estate under the supervision of the probate court.
+An administrator is appointed by the court when there is no valid will or when the named executor cannot serve.
+Both roles involve similar duties: identifying assets, paying debts, and distributing property to heirs or beneficiaries, but they differ in how they are authorized to act.
+The court issues letters testamentary to an executor and letters of administration to an administrator to formalize their authority.
+Both must follow court procedures, maintain records, and provide accountings as required, ensuring the estate is settled according to law.